The Ultimate Guide to Credit Cards

 If you need to negotiate a higher limit with a customer rep, discuss why you earned it rather than why you need it.
 Point out things like a higher salary, lower fixed costs, a second job, and your history of on-time payments.

-15. Is Discover Better than Visa?
+13. Is Discover Better than Visa?

-17. How Many Discover Cards Can You Have?
+14. How Many Discover Cards Can You Have?

 Discover limits you to owning no more than two of its cards at any one time.
 You must own your first Discover card for a year before applying for the second card.
+But it’s worth noting that the two-card limit rule may evolve as Capital One integrates the brand.

 This is a simple, albeit strict, cap on the number of Discover cards you can own at any one time.
 Chase has its 5/24 Rule, which prevents you from getting a new Chase card when you’ve opened five or more new credit accounts within the past two years.

 Other credit card companies also place limits on card ownership.
 Citi, the issuer of the Citi Double Cash® Card, makes you wait a set number of days to apply for other Citi credit cards.
-The waiting period is determined by whether you are seeking a personal or business card as well as the number of Citi cards currently in your possession.
+The waiting period is determined by whether you are seeking a personal or business card, as well as the number of Citi cards currently in your possession.

 The American Express 4/4 Rule prevents you from having more than four charge cards and four credit cards.
 Capital One allows you to own no more than two of its credit cards at the same time.
 Doubtlessly, other credit card companies impose their own arbitrary ownership rules.

-18. Does Discover Give Instant Approval?
+15. Does Discover Give Instant Approval?

 Discover has a preapproval process that will get you an answer in just a few minutes.
 Preapproval doesn’t require a hard inquiry on your credit report and therefore won’t hurt your credit score, so there’s no harm in checking.
 If you’re not preapproved, you save yourself from a hard inquiry that lowers your credit score.